 2) Proceeding to unveil how our context is different, the conclusion is drawn that the motivation for the command or practice no longer exists.
 Now being nothing more than a curious cultural relic of the past, the imperative is hamstrung.

 Although the method can be powerful in convincing self and others, is it reliable?
 Are there other principles which must control when and if it is appropriate?
 Ponder upon the following examples.
-Since the first two ideas will probably be new to most believers, I hope people will rightfully reject them.
-But how will they treat the rest?
+Since the first two ideas will probably be new to most believers, I hope we will rightfully reject them.
+But how will we treat the rest?